IEAWindTask37/IEA-3.4-130-RWT/README.md

 The documentation of the turbine and the design process is accessible here: https://www.nrel.gov/docs/fy19osti/73492.pdf

-The data include the OpenFAST files, a .yaml file with the corresponding json schema and open-source controllers.
+The data include the OpenFAST aeroelastic files, a .yaml file with the corresponding json schema and open-source controllers.

 A documentation is in progress describing in detail the .yaml file